awsdocs/amazon-eks-user-guide/doc_source/ebs-csi.md

    --policy-arn arn:aws:iam::<111122223333>:policy/Amazon_EBS_CSI_Driver \
    --role-name <eksctl-my-cluster-my-nodegroup-NodeInstanceRole-XXXXXXXXXXXX>
    ```
+1. Optional: To add tags to dynamically provisioned EBS volumes, use the option `--extra-tags` in the [manifest file](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/deploy/kubernetes/base.controller.yaml) before you deploy the driver in step 5.

 1. Deploy the Amazon EBS CSI Driver with the command that corresponds to the Region that your cluster is in\.
 **Note**